What are the top Retail Cybersecurity challenges?

 Enable Safer, More Efficient Security Operations

 To compete more effectively in modern retail sector, retailers must create architectures that reduce the risk of cyberattacks.
-That means developing SASE-enabled defense tactics such as:
+That means developing SASE-enabled defence tactics such as:

 • Secure SD-WAN: Retailers must secure their cloud-based, IT security stack, which includes internal – and external – facing applications.
 SASE solutions include SD-WAN capabilities, which enable faster changes to system architecture and provide integrated security—without adding additional complexity of security add-ons and overlays.

-• Cloud Access Security Brokers: Cloud Access Security Brokers (CASBs) are on-premises or cloud-based software that monitor and enforce security policies and user behavior.
+• Cloud Access Security Brokers: Cloud Access Security Brokers (CASBs) are on-premises or cloud-based software that monitor and enforce security policies and user behaviour.
 These vital capabilities support security operations and compliance.
-CASB capabilities help govern your organization’s cloud use with detailed visibility and control functions, based on specific user identity, service, activity, applications and data.
+CASB capabilities help govern your organisation’s cloud use with detailed visibility and control functions, based on specific user identity, service, activity, applications and data.

 In other words, consider adopting SASE solutions to secure retail operations and comply with new regulations whenever they change.